qnngroup/qnnpy/qnnpy/functions/README.md

 This will add a row to the 'measurement_events' table with the 'user' column as 'IR' and 'port' column as 1

 #### update_table(table_name: str, set_col: str, conditional: str = 'NULL', connection = None)
-allows you to run sql commands in the format `'UPDATE' table_name SET 'set_col' WHERE 'conditional'` easily from the terminal
+allows you to run sql commands in the format `UPDATE table_name SET set_col WHERE conditional` easily from the terminal

 ### Measurement